 To avoid going backwards only from one problem (symptom/incident), which will not reveal all the organizational root causes in the organization, we bring up many symptoms, so we can find all the organizational root causes.
 This means that SPPA makes the pre-work for the SOSD to become effective, when the way of working in the organization needs to be redesigned.
 SOSD also takes care of all the organizational principles need for the context that in turn originates from the purpose of the organization, to generate the new way of working.

 It is also very important to point out, that SPPA, correct used, makes the organization proactive, instead of reactive.
 This means that SPPA does not need an incident to be started, like Ichikawa diagrams and 5Why?.
-If the organization anyway gets an incident, it means that we had a built-in problem, or we had made a mistake, that finally generated the incident.
+If the organization is not using SPPA and therefore gets an incident, which can regard the people or the activities we are making to reach our products, it means that we had a built-in root cause, or we had made a mistake, that finally, and eventually if we had been all ears about all the preceded problems, generated the incident.
 This incident, if it is originating from non-fulfilled science in the way of working, will look almost exactly like a mistake done, but the difference is vital to understand.
-If we do not understand the difference, we will not look for the root causes in the case of built-in problems.
+If we do not understand the difference, we will not look for the built-in root causes.
 This leads to that we will repeat our mistake again and again, since we never update our malfunctioning way of working.
-This means that we will be reactive, and continuously cut the cost, bring in new consultants, re-organize or re-plan, but never dissolve the root causes, to avoid having these problems again.
+This also means that we will be reactive, and continuously cut the cost, bring in new consultants, re-organize or re-plan, but never dissolve the root causes, to avoid having these incidents again.
 This is why we need to be careful with MECE, since it is never dissolving the root causes in our way of working, and neither the root causes originating from mistakes.

 If we put all the above information about built-in and normal problems above into one picture, it looks like this, Organizational and product level problems in Cynefin Frameworks: